sandyjernigan/Sprint-Challenge--JavaScript/Self-Study Questions.md

 > 4. Principle 4: Explicit binding - Using Javascripts .call or .apply will explicitly bind using this.

 5. Why do we need super() in an extended class?
+> The super() when used in an extended class is used like a function that will calls the parent class (that the new class is extended from) and uses the parameters and methods setup in the parent class.
+This is key to extended the new class so that it shares the same parameters and methods of the parent class.

 ## Project Set up